PokeyOne/clasp/README.md

 Currently documentation is light.
 Below is a list of documentation resources.

-1. [CLASM.md](CLASM.md): This file contains documentation on programming for the clasp virtual machine in assembly.
+1. [CLASM.md](CLASM.md): This file contains documentation on programming for the clasp virtual machine in assembly. **out of date**
+2. [hello_world.clasm](clasm_compiler/test_files/hello_world.clasm): This is an example clasm file that will compile with the latest compiler.

 more to come